rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 * **Sensory Information** - Standard set of human senses including body senses such as proprioception ('muscle' positions), hunger and damage.

 * **Emotions**  - Having predicted the likely outcomes, we need to know what is preferred in order to guide AI actions.
 This will include directing focus to important things.
 Emotions will be considered part of the physical body so as to avoid adding any new components (minimalism principle).
-These will esseentially be numbers and we will need a range of different emotions to guide actions in various ways.
+These will essentially be numbers and we will need a range of different emotions to guide actions in various ways.
 This will be discussed in more detail later.

 * **Visual-Spatial** - Three-dimensional geometry, colours and patterns.
 This includes movement, surfaces, proximity, physical contact and the layout of surroundings.